snucrypto/HEAAN/README.md

 After you build libHEAAN.a, you can run a test program in the /run directory.
 In run.cpp, you need uncomment tests you need and type "make" in the /run directory.
 This command will run exe file "HEAAN".

 We checked the program was working well on Ubuntu 16.04.2 LTS.
 You need to install NTL (with GMP), pThread, libraries.

+## License
+Copyright (c) by CryptoLab inc.
+This program is licensed under a
+Creative Commons Attribution-NonCommercial 3.0 Unported License.
+You should have received a copy of the license along with this work.
+If not, see <http://creativecommons.org/licenses/by-nc/3.0/>.